 Liquid castile soap (like Dr. Bronner’s) has a pH around 8.9… much more alkaline.

-I wish I could take credit for this recipe, but it was that swell Amanda who left this gem in that little comment section.
+I wish I could take credit for this pH balanced shampoo recipe, but it was that swell Amanda who left this gem in that little comment section.
 It’s a super simple recipe.
 And I experimented with it for several weeks.
-By about the third or fourth use I LOVED the results I was seeing.
+By the fourth use I LOVED the results I was seeing.

 Because the recipe has a pretty short shelf life of about one week, I found myself going through more ingredients than I could use before it went bad.